alibaba/async_simple/README.md

 # How to Contribute
 1. Read the [How to fix issue](./docs/docs.en/HowToFixIssue.md) document firstly.
+2. Run tests and `diff-clang-format HEAD^` locally for the change.
-2. Create a PR, fill in the PR template.
+3. Create a PR, fill in the PR template.
-3. Choose one or more reviewers from contributors: (ChuanqiXu9, RainMark, foreverhy, qicosmos).
+4. Choose one or more reviewers from contributors: (ChuanqiXu9, RainMark, foreverhy, qicosmos).
-4. Approved and merged.
+5. Get approved and merged.

 # License